progress/Flowmon-Integrations/README.md

 # Flowmon Integrations
-This is a place for the supported integrations.
-We are publishing here are the integrations which we want to maintain.
-In case you would have a trouble with any of these please reach to the support team and we will try to help you.
+This repository contains supported integrations with third-party products.
+The Progress will publish and maintain updates to these integrations here.
+If you encounter any issues, please contact the support team.